 | Volatile Matter | Medium-High | High | Very Low |

-Bituminous coal is the backbone fuel of global industry, offering a balanced combination of high calorific value, reliable combustion, processing flexibility, and economic viability.
-Its dual role as a power-generation fuel and metallurgical raw material makes it indispensable across energy, cement, steel, and chemical industries worldwide.
+Conclusion: Bituminous coal is the backbone fuel of global industry, offering a balanced combination of high calorific value, reliable combustion, process flexibility, and economic viability.
+Its dual role as a power fuel and a metallurgical raw material makes it indispensable in energy, cement, steel, and chemical industries worldwide.